 Measure all spices into a bowl and stir or whisk to combine.

-Add to 1 pound of browned ground beef together with 1/2 cup of water.
+Add to 1-2 pounds of ground beef while browning together with 1/2 cup of water.

 If not using right away, store taco seasoning in a spice jar, small Mason jar or any other container with a tight fitting lid.
 Store in a cool, dry place.

-One batch will season 1 pound of ground meat.
+One batch will season 1-2 pounds of ground meat.
 Multiply this ratio as needed for your recipe or for storage.

 Mild Taco Seasoning Recipe: